Block tariff

 Source: www.canstarblue.com.au – 3/01/2025.
 Quarterly electricity costs based on average usage rates per provider per single or controlled load.
 Scenario based on a customer who uses the same amount of electricity as the reference annual usage for a controlled load plan from each distributor.
 Based on a 365 day year. ^In Queensland, the tariffs are more commonly referred to as tariff 11 (single rate), tariff 31 (controlled load 1), and tariff 33 (controlled load 2). *In Tasmania, the tariffs are more commonly referred to as tariff 31 (single rate), tariff 61 (controlled load 1) and tariff 41 (controlled load 2).

-Based on Canstar Blue calculations, households in Tasmania were able to on average save the most by switching to a controlled load while households in Victoria were least likely to benefit from making the switch.
+Based on Canstar Blue calculations, households in Tasmania were able to, on average, save the most by switching to a controlled load while households in Victoria were least likely to benefit from making the switch.

 Cheap single rate electricity plans